windwang/meetui-react-native/docs/NavigationBar.md

 - **title** - (Object, React Element) - Either plain object with configuration, or React Element which will be used as a custom title element.
 Configuration object has following keys:
   - **title** - (String) - Button's title
   - **tintColor** - (String) - Title's text color

-### Questions?
-If you want to report a bug, please [submit an issue!](https://github.com/zhiquan-yu/react-native-navbar/issues/new)